Mozart's Mini-Mart

 Mozart Estate Present Go-Kart Mozart in Mozart's Mini-Mart (shortened to Mozart's Mini-Mart) is the fourth studio album by Go-Kart Mozart, the musical project of former Felt and Denim frontman Lawrence.
-It was released on February 23, 2018 on West Midlands Records, a subsidiary of Cherry Red.
+It was released on 23 February 2018 on West Midlands Records, a subsidiary of Cherry Red.

 The album was originally envisioned by Lawrence as a mini-album, and was intended to be a companion piece to the band's previous album On the Hot Dog Streets.
-However, the mini-album was never completed in time, and has now been extended into a 17-track full-length album.
+However, the mini-album was never completed in time, and was later extended into a 17-track full-length album.

 The album was produced by Ian Button, formerly of the band Death in Vegas.
 The album's release coincided with the remastered editions of the first five Felt albums by Cherry Red on CD and vinyl.

+Accolades

+At the end of 2018, Mozart's Mini-Mart featured on several publications' list of the year's best albums, ranking on such lists by Q (34th), Uncut (35th), Mojo (54th), and Louder Than War (57th).

 Track listing

 All songs written by Lawrence and Terry Miles, except where noted.